Legendary golfer, Lee Elder, dead at 87

 Robert Lee Elder was the first African-American to play the Masters in 1975, breaking the color barrier.

-Earlier this year, he was awarded an honorary doctorate from Paine College for is outstanding achievements throughout his lifetime.
+Earlier this year, he was awarded an honorary doctorate from Paine College for his outstanding achievements throughout his lifetime.

 Mr. Elder was 87-years old.